ShiftLeftSecurity/SharpSyntaxRewriter/README.md

 # The (C) Sharp Syntax Rewriter Tool

-This is a [Roslyn](https://github.com/dotnet/roslyn)-based tool for C# syntax rewriting.
+This is a [Roslyn](https://github.com/dotnet/roslyn)-based tool for C# syntax rewriting with the purpose of source-code lowering.

 ## Design